-In terms of IFRS 9, all loans and advances are assessed at each reporting date to determine whether there has been a significant increase in credit risk (SICR).
+In terms of IFRS 9, all loans and advances are assessed at each reporting date to determine whether there has been a significant increase in credit risk ("SICR") at each reporting date.
 In cases where SICR has occurred an impairment equal to the lifetime expected credit loss (ECL) is recognised.
 Loans are split into 12 month expected credit loss and lifetime expected credit loss categories.